nicksnyder/docs/README.md

 ## Code review

-### Ask for your code to be reviewed because it helps you learn
+### Get your code reviewed because it helps you and it helps your team

-Nobody writes perfect code.
-It is useful to get a second opinion to see which parts of your code are hard to understand.

-### Be kind to your reviewer

-Changes should be small and do one thing.
+Getting feedback on your code helps you learn how to write better code.
+It also helps your team fix and extend your code in the future without breaking it.

+### Code reviews should be an appropriate size

+Code reviews should be the smallest possible diff that makes sense (sometimes this can still be fairly large).
 If you need to do multiple things, split it up into multiple changes that can be reviewed independently.

-### Review code because it helps you learn
+### Review code because it helps you and it helps your team

 Reviewing code is like traveling.
 It exposes you to new ideas that make you a well rounded engineer.

 Reviewing good code will help you understand what makes code good.
 Reviewing bad code will help you understand what makes code bad.

-### Ask, don't tell (be humble)
+A good code review evaluates
+* Correctness
+  * Is this the right solution to the problem?
+  * Are there any defects?
+* Readability
+  * Is the code easy to understand?

+### Be humble

 If you don't understand something, ask for clarification.
 Either you will learn something or the author will realize that they don't know the answer either.
 In the former case more documentation may be appropriate; in the latter case there is probably an improvement to the code that could be made.

 If you would do something differently, propose an alternative and see what the author thinks.
 Maybe the author already considered your idea and had a reason to not prefer it, or maybe they didn't.

-### Understand the code you are reviewing
+### Be helpful

-You job as a code reviewer is to understand and to help improve the code.
+You job is to understand and to help improve the code.

 ### Don't be a gatekeeper

 Your job is not to ensure that the code is perfect.
 Your job is not to ensure that the code is the way you would write it.

-### Leave the linting to linters
+### Don't be a tool

 Don't do the job that an automated tool should do.
 It is a waste of everyone's time.
 If you are spending time making lint comments in code reviews, invest that time adding automated lint tools instead.